-Rationale: To evaluate the potential impact of historical waste disposal activities at the should be recorded that no sample was collected because the well was dry.
-Starting in
+Rationale: To evaluate the potential impact of historical waste disposal activities at the be recorded that no sample was collected because the well was dry.
+Starting in 2005, the frequency was reduced from quarterly to semiannually.

 C-746-K Landfill on groundwater quality.